 As the Z50 is a mirrorless camera, it has an electronic viewfinder (EVF).
 Nikon has plumped for a 2.36-million-dot unit.
 That’s lower resolution than the 3.6million-dot EVF’s in the Z6 and Z7 but there’s less area to cover, so the density is likely to be similar.

-The Z50’s EVF also has the same elements as the Z6 and Z7’s, which is good news from a clarity point of the view, but those camera’s viewfinders are prone to showing some chromatic aberration.
+The Z50’s EVF also has the same elements as the Z6 and Z7’s, which is good news from a clarity point of the view.
+And I haven’t noticed the chromatic aberration that the Z6 and Z7 EVFs are prone to

 The top-plate of the Z50 is fairly clean with just a mode dial, command dial and the power switch around the shutter release.
 Just beneath this, there’s a sub-command dial for making setting adjustments.